ovh/venom/executors/plugins/odbc/README.md

-# Venom - Executor SQL
+# Venom - Executor ODBC

 This executor is a plugin executor.
 You need to recompile venom with plugin support to use it.